 In this protocol the maintenance of adult zebrafish is in compliance with the local animal welfare regulations as approved by the local animal welfare committee.
 Experiments with embryos were performed according to the 2010/63/EU Directive.

-Preparation of bacteria-only suspension and bacteria-microspheres suspension
+Preparation of “Bacteria-only”“Bacteria-only” suspension and Bacteria-Microspheres suspension

 In the present study S. aureus RN4220 expressing mCherry fluorescent protein (S. aureus-mCherry) is used.
 Of note, the S. aureus RN4220 strain is mutated in the virulence regulator gene agrA (accessory gene regulator A)34, and therefore may have relatively low virulence in the zebrafish embryo model.
 Other S. aureus strains or other bacterial species for BAI can be used.
 Take 4 to 5 colonies of bacteria, in our case, from tryptic soya agar culture plates supplemented with 10 µg/mL chloramphenicol and culture the bacteria to mid logarithmic growth phase in 10 mL of tryptic soy broth supplemented with 10 µg/mL chloramphenicol at 37 °C under shaking.
 Different time periods for culture may be needed for other species and strains of bacteria used.
 After culture, 100 µL of the bacterial suspension is diluted in 900 µL of sterile PBS in a cuvette (width of 1 cm) for optical density (OD) measurement at 620nm (OD620).
 An OD620 of 0.1 generally corresponds to 3.0 x 107 CFU/mL S. aureus.
 The OD620 of an inoculum of bacteria in mid logarithmic growth phase is between 0.4-0.8.